-University of Arizona Head Coach Frank Busch nicknamed his All-American swimmer ‘Pearl’.
-It was a common theme for the coach to give his athletes nicknames, but this one would ring especially true for Olympian Lacey Nymeyer, who left Beijing with silver around her neck and enjoys making jewelry in her spare time.
+University of Arizona Head Coach Frank Busch nicknamed his All-American swimmer, ‘Pearl’.
+It was a common theme for the coach to give his athletes nicknames, but this one would ring especially true for Olympian Lacey Nymeyer, who left Beijing with silver around her neck.

-As a senior, Nymeyer helped lead the Wildcats to their first ever National Championship in women’s swimming.
+Lacy helped lead the Wildcats to their first ever National Championship in women’s swimming.
 She was part of four NCAA title relays.
 She ended her career winning more NCAA titles then any swimmer in Arizona history, 10.
-It won’t be long until she is inducted into the Arizona Hall of Fame, just like her grandfather who played basketball for the Wildcats.

-Nymeyer’s successes at Arizona were not limited to in the pool.
+Lacy’s successes in life has certainly not been limited to the pool.
+She keeps her life balanced by focusing on not only the sport she loves, but also academics, family and yes, fun.
 While studying physical education, she earned a GPA of 3.84, earning her Academic All Pac-10 honors, ESPN The Magazine Academic All District honors, Arizona’s Ruby award for the top student athlete and the Pac-10 Toyo Tires Scholar Athlete of the Year Award for Women’s Swimming.

 Lacy began working on her stroke technique at the tender age of six.
 U.S. Head Women’s Coach Jack Baurle referred to Lacy as the best technician on the U.S. Olympic Team.
 In her clinics, Lacy emphasizes the importance of having good stroke technique through a variety of drills.